 How we support our schools

-The trust takes a small 'top slice' from each school's budget to enable it to carry out its statutory responsibilities and provide core services to the schools in the trust, including:
+The Trust takes a small 'top slice' from each school's budget to enable it to carry out its statutory responsibilities and provide shared services to the schools in the Trust, including:

 - Audit, filing accounts, reporting to the DfE (individual schools do not need to do this).